Navigating Grief During Winter

 The winter season often brings snow, warm cups of tea and fires in the fireplace.
-For those who are grieving, however, winter can also be a challenging time.
+For those who have experienced a loss, navigating grief during winter can be a challenging time.
 The shorter days, grey skies and cold weather can reflect our feelings of grief.
 The holidays coming and going, the stillness of winter and more time spent home alone because of the weather can make grief difficult to bear.

 Allowing ourselves to experience our grief, even amid the stillness of winter, is an important part of healing.
 It is also important to create in our home a place of comfort and retreat – a place of safety and light in the darkness.
 As we heal, we can develop deeper relationships with our loved ones, greater awareness of ourselves and our needs, and the strength to move forward in our lives.